semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 ![Semgrep Assistant's priority inbox email and Dashboard view](/img/priority-inbox.png#md-width)
     *Figure*.
 Semgrep Assistant's priority inbox Dashboard view.

+### Custom rules editor

+Semgrep Assistant can help you write custom rules to find patterns and vulnerabilities specific to your codebase.
+The only information you need to provide is the following:

+1. An example of bad code
+2. An example of good code
+3. A prompt describing what you want the rule to do in human language

 ## Privacy and legal considerations

 Semgrep uses API permissions to access code on your pre-selected GitHub or GitLab repositories.